 Armada has made a full function, insulated ski jacket at a bargain basement price.
-The Carson insulated has all you need, nothing you don't, and is literally hundreds of dollars less than any other insulated jacket we tested.
-The only less expensive product we assessed is the Top Pick Columbia Whirlibird Interchange 3-in-1.
-Granting a Best Buy award to the Armada Carson was an easy choice.
+The Carson has all you need, nothing you don't, and is literally hundreds of dollars less than any other insulated jacket we tested.
+The only less expensive product we assessed is the Best Buy Columbia Whirlibird III Interchange.
+It doesn't take home any awards, but its a good insulated jacket for the price.

 At a low price comes low scores, at least in this case.
 The Carson does what you need, provided what you need isn't super warmth or excellent weather protection.
 This is a budget product, and the scores show that.